 The Affordable Care Act (Obamacare) provides guaranteed access to quality medical plans in your area.
 Federal subsidies can substantially lower your premium, since your projected annual income may be lower than in previous years.
 Several other options are also available that may be more suitable to your existing condition and budget needs.
 We carefully research all of your choices so you can make an informed decision.
 New opportunities created by the Trump administration may add several cost-effective options in 2019 or 2020.

 If you are laid off from an employer with at least 20 employees, there's a good chance you will be eligible for COBRA benefits.
-The Consolidated Omnibus Budget Reconciliation Act allows you to continue group benefits for yourself and other qualified family members.
-Typically, 18 months of guaranteed coverage is provided.
-You may also be eligible if the number of hours you usually work were reduced, you get divorced, a spouse dies, or several other situations.
+The Consolidated Omnibus Budget Reconciliation Act allows you to continue group benefits for yourself and other qualified family members (including spouses, ex-spouses and dependent children).
+Typically, 18 months of guaranteed continuation coverage is provided.
+You may also be eligible if the number of hours you usually work were reduced, you get divorced, a spouse dies, involuntary or voluntary loss of job, or several other situations.
 You can also change to another plan at any time, although you may forfeit your right to reinstate the previous policy.

 The benefits you receive will be equal to the coverage you previously had, or the coverage that is currently being offered.
 If there are multiple plans available for active workers, you will also be given the same choices.
 Copays, coinsurance, deductibles, and maximum out-of-pocket expenses will also not change.
 "Mini-COBRA" may be available in your state if, the company has less than 20 employees.
 Pre-existing conditions are covered, and no surcharges, waiting periods, or higher copays or deductibles will be imposed.
 When you apply, no medical questions will be asked, and your household income will not impact the price you pay.
 The availability of physicians and hospitals will not change, unless the carrier adds or deletes providers.